Tupac Shakur Biopic ‘All Eyez On Me’ Gets June Release Date, Acquired By Lionsgate

 The long-awaited Tupac Shakur biopic is finally coming to a theater near you.
-All Eyez On Me featuring the Tupac lookalike Demetrius Shipp Jr. was recently picked up by Lionsgate’s Summit Entertainment according to The Hollywood Reporter.
+All Eyez On Me featuring the Tupac lookalike Demetrius Shipp Jr. was recently picked up by Lionsgate’s Summit Entertainment according to the Hollywood Reporter.
 The film will be released on June 16, which coincides with Tupac’s 46th birthday.

-Heading up All Eyez On Me as Tupac Shakur is director Benny Boom and Tupac twin Demetrius Shipp Jr. Also on board for the biopic are The Walking Dead’s Danai Gurira playing Tupac’s mom Afeni Shakur and The Vampire Diaries’ Kat Graham as Jada Pinkett.
+Heading up All Eyez On Me is director Benny Boom and Tupac Shakur twin Demetrius Shipp Jr. Also on board for the biopic are The Walking Dead‘s Danai Gurira playing Tupac’s mom Afeni Shakur and The Vampire Diaries‘ Kat Graham as Jada Pinkett.
 Jamal Woolard will be playing Biggie Smalls again, having already played him in the Biggie Smalls biopic Notorious.

-Tupac Shakur’s death at just 25-years old was the end of an era in hip hop.
+Tupac Shakur’s death at just 25 years old was the end of an era in hip hop.
 All Eyez On Me tells the story of Tupac’s rise to fame and how that led to his tragic death.
-There are high hopes among Tupac fans that this retelling of the hip hop legend will do him justice.
+There are high hopes among Tupac fans that this retelling of the hip-hop legend will do him justice.

 The Tupac biopic was initially a Morgan Creek Entertainment production.
-Although it has already filmed and is in post-production just waiting for release, All Eyez On Me was shifted to Lionsgate this week and will be released through Summit Entertainment, known for the Twilight and Divergent series’ as well as a handful of other very popular movies.
+Although it has already filmed and is in post-production just waiting for release, All Eyez On Me was shifted to Lionsgate this week and will be released through Summit Entertainment, known for the Twilight and Divergent series as well as a handful of other very popular movies.
 All Eyez On Me is a shift from their usual genre but if the reputation of the production company is any indication, the Tupac retelling should do well.

 There has been criticism of the film prior to its release due to the roulette of directors that the Tupac biopic originally endured.
 The spot was initially given to Carl Franklin, who is best known for High Crimes or Devil In A Blue Dress.
 Franklin ended up backing out of the All Eyez On Me project and Tupac fans got hyped when it was announced that John Singleton would be taking his place.